-Yandex Analitički Inženjer plata | RUB 2M-RUB 4.58M+ | Levels.fyi
+Yandex Analitički inženjer Plata | RUB 2M-RUB 4.58M+ | Levels.fyi

-Analitički Inženjer naknada in Russia u Yandex kreće se od RUB 2M year za G14 do RUB 4.58M year za G16.
-Medijan year paketa naknade in Russia ukupno iznosi RUB 2.27M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Analitički inženjer kompenzacija in Russia u Yandex kreće se od RUB 2M po year za G14 do RUB 4.58M po year za G16.
+Medijana year kompenzacionog paketa in Russia iznosi RUB 2.27M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa